 One of the most common questions I get from patients after surgery concerns driving.
-“How soon after surgery can I drive?”
+“When can I drive after surgery?”
 If you don’t ask that question, you should.

 Many people often assume they can drive to work in the days after surgery.
 I realize you don’t want to burden other family members or friends.
 I also realize that you might already be feeling better.
 But if you have to keep your arm in a sling, or if you are still taking narcotics, is a really safe for you to drive?